ricardobeat/dodo/README.md

 # dodo

-A simple terminal outliner app for lists and todos.
-200KB native app.
+A native, 200KB terminal outliner app for lists and todos.

 ## Features